 We're so darn into the Max Bill Hand-Winding that we've made it our Just Get This pick in the dress watch category — meaning that if you need a dress watch stat, we say don't even think twice, just get one of these.
 Here's why.

 When famed industrial designer Max Bill created his eponymous wristwatch line with Junghans in 1961, he called upon his Bauhaus training to shape his vision: minimal text, clean lines and extreme legibility anchor the watch's design.
 A Max Bill watch wouldn't look out of place in 1930, 1960, or today.

 I know, I know — you've been conditioned to think that any watch smaller than 40mm is emasculating.
 I assure you it is not.
 A diameter of 34mm is perfectly fine for a dress watch (even if 37mm would've been perfect): this is the type of timepiece you'll be wearing with a suit, after all.
 You want it out of the way, unobtrusive, and under the radar — which it is.

 Its Hand-wound Movement Keeps It Thin

 Though the Max Bill is available in an automatic version, the use of the cal.
-J805.1 hand-wound movement (based on the ETA 2801-2) keeps this version exceedingly thin at just 9mm.
+J805.1 hand-wound movement (based on the ETA 2801-2) keeps this version nice and thin at 9mm.
 You'll barely notice it on your wrist, which is sort of the point with a dress watch.
 And a 42-hour power reserve is plenty to get you through the evening.